 What works for a small group of five employees, all working under the same roof, won’t work when that group expands to 500 employees all scattered around the world.

 When you start adopting new tools and applications for your business, the authentication process can become a hassle.
 Both for you and for your employees.
 It’s essential to find different ways to streamline the login process.
 And when you have dozens of employees, it’s also important to find new ways to make sure everyone is practicing good password habits — you no longer have the option of just reminding them at lunch.

-There is no one solution that can streamline all of this for you while still offering you the powerful security your business needs — but taking a layered approach by combining OpenVPN Access Server with a directory-as-a-server such as JumpCloud can provide you with streamlined scalability and seamless access, whether your team is at office or telecommuting.
+There is no one solution that can streamline all of this for you while still offering you the powerful security your business needs — but taking a layered approach by combining OpenVPN Access Server with a directory-as-a-service such as JumpCloud can provide you with streamlined scalability and seamless access, whether your team is at office or telecommuting.

 Combining OpenVPN Access Server with JumpCloud helps you to implement identity management and access control for your workforce.
 JumpCloud offers DaaS (Directory-as-a-Service) which simplifies your entire identity management process.

 Integrating these two solutions provides seamless connectivity between the JumpCloud cloud-based identity and access management services and OpenVPN’s Access Server, providing businesses with control over user access to VPN-protected resources.